-(Exact Name of Registrant as Specified in Its Charter) Delay ware 6351 45-4914248 (State or other incorporation o (I.R.S.
-Employer Identification Number) 2100 Powell Street, 12th Floor Emeryville, CA 94608 (855) 530-6642 (Addres ss, including zip code, and telephone number, including area code , of registrant's principal executive offices) Glen Corso EVP General Counsel 2100 Powell Street, 12th Floor Emeryville, CA 94608 (510) 858-0410 (Name, address, including zip code, and telephone number, inclu Copy to: ling area code, of agent for service) David E. Shapiro, Esq.
-Wachtell, Lipton, Rosen & Ka 51 West 52nd Street New York, New York 10019 Telephone: (212) 403-1000 Facsimile: (212) 403-2000 z Approximate date of commend ement of pro posed sale to the public: As soon as practicable after this Registrati on Statement becomes effective.
-If any of the securities being reg istered on this Form are to be offered on a delayed or continuous basis pursuant to Rule 415 under the Securities Act of 1933 check the following box: x If this Form is filed to register as number of the earlier effective re , please check the following box and list the Securities Act registration staten nent If this Form is a post-effective a effective registration statement f ing box and list the Securities Act registration statement number of the earlier г If this Form is a post-effective a effective registration statement f ing box and list the Securities Act registration statement number of the earlier r is a large accelerated filer, an accelerated filer, a non-accelerated file pany" in Rule 12b-2 of the Exchange Act. r, or a smaller reporting company.
-See the definitions of "large accelerated file er," Large accelerated filer Accelerated Filer] Non-accelerated filer x (Do not check if a smaller reporting company) Smaller reporting company] CALCIII ATION OF DECISTRATION ON EEE
+(Exact Name of Registrant as Specified in ı Its Charter) Delay vare 6351 45-4914248 (State or other j (Primary Standard Industrial Classification Code Number) • 2100 Powell Street, 12th Floor r Emeryville, CA 94608 (855) 530-6642 (Address including zip code, and telephone number, including area cod e, of registrant's principal executive offices) Glen Corso EVP General Counsel 2100 Powell Street, 12th Floo r Emeryville, CA 94608 (510) 858-0410 (F Name, address, including zip code, and telephone number, inclu Copy to: David E. Shapiro, Esq.
+Wachtell, Lipton, Rosen & Ka 51 West 52nd Street New York, New York 10019 Telephone: (212) 403-1000 Facsimile: (212) 403-2000 ntz Approximate date of commenc ement of prop osed sale to the public: As soon as practicable after this Registrat ion Statement becomes effective.
+If any of the securities being reg istered on this l Form are to be offered on a delayed or continuous basis pursuant to Rule 415 under the Securities Act of 1933 check the following box: x If this Form is filed to register ac number of the earlier effective re ct, please check the following box and list the Securities Act registration statemen If this Form is a post-effective are effective registration statement f ving box and list the Securities Act registration statement number of the earlier If this Form is a post-effective are effective registration statement f ving box and list the Securities Act registration statement number of the earlier s a large accelerated filer, an accelerated filer, a non-accelerated fil any" in Rule 12b-2 of the Exchange Act. er, or a smaller reporting company.
+See the definitions of "large accelerated filer," Large accelerated filer Accelerated Filer Non-accelerated filer X (Do not check if a smaller reporting company) Smaller reporting company CALCULATION OF REGISTRATI ON FEE

-(1) Estimated on the most recent close prices of the registrant's shares on the NASDAQ and provided solely for the purpose of calculating the registration fee in accordance with Rule 457(o) under the Securities Act 1933.
+(1) Estimated on the most recent close price of the registrant's shares on the NASDAQ and provided solely for the purpose of calculating the registration fee in accordance with Rule 457(o) under the Securities Act of 1933.
 This amount represents the proposed maximum aggregate offering price of the securities registered hereunder to be sold by the selling stockholders specified herein.